l-mayorga/CCM3-PlayMaker/README.md

 [Ultimate Frisbee](https://en.wikipedia.org/wiki/Ultimate_frisbee) is a game played between two teams of 7 players.
 It is very similar to American Football, but instead of a football, a flying disc is used.
 Other large distinctions are that Ultimate is a non-contact sport, and you cannot move while holding the disc.
 Similarly to American Football, a team scores after they possess the disc in their opponent's end (scoring) zone.
 A player can throw the disc to other team members and can then move again.
 Although massively simplified, these rules explain the game PlayMaker aims to simulate.

 PlayMaker generates game plans for sequences of moves a team can make to score while on offense.
 It uses a Markov chain to transition between states (moves).
-It uses pygame to visually represent players on the field (reduced to 5 for simplicity).
+It uses pygame to visually represent players on the field (reduced to 5 for simplicity) and display the sequence of moves.
 The player marked in red is the player holding the disc.

 ## Usage